skyface753/skydo/README.md

 ### Flutter

-- 1 hour (As simple and fast as possible)
+- 36 minutes (As simple and fast as possible - with Github Copilot)

 ## Features